 - Purple discoloration of the wattles, combs, and legs

 - Lack of coordination

 High pathogenicity AI is a reportable disease nationally.
-Multiple agencies with oversight responsibilities for domestic birds and wildlife in North Dakota are currently tailoring an Avian Influenza Response Plan.
-The plan includes surveillance and monitoring activities as well as draft response procedures in the event high pathogenicity AI should ever be diagnosed in North Dakota.
+Multiple agencies with oversight responsibilities for domestic birds and wildlife in North Dakota have an Avian Influenza Response Plan in place.
+The plan includes surveillance and monitoring activities as well as response procedures for diagnosis of high pathogenicity AI in North Dakota.